zhenyuanlu/zhenyuanlu.github.io/courses/ie6600-sea-sp23.md

 If you have difficulty to keep up with any materials or homework for personal reasons please let me know early.
 If you or your friends/classmates who appears to be struggling, or having trouble coping with stress.
 We strongly encourage you to seek support at the [We Care](https://studentlife.northeastern.edu/we-care/){:target="\_blank"} program at NEU.
 At Northeastern, a student is never alone when struggling with a demanding situation.

 ***

-### Homework

-There are 6 individual homework assignments.
-Due day will be posted with the homework.
-Late submission would not be accepted.
-Each student has one time 3-day extension per semester only applied on homework.
-This extension will be applied automatically.
-Please let me know 24 hours in advance before the due day if any emergencies or difficulties occur.

-Requests for regrades in writing will only be accepted no less than 10 days after receiving grade.
-Please send the instructor your NUID, and name with title “Request for regrade: HW+number” via email.
-The new grade may be lower than the original one.

-Please feel free to refer to any materials from my slides.
-You may discuss homework with your classmates, but all the assignments are supposed to completed by your own.
-Sharing of completed solutions will not be tolerated.
-Plagiarism will be considered, if solutions and project documentations with a very high degree of similarity with other student’s or materials online.
-Such academic dishonesty will be handled in accordance with university policies.

-***